notSam25/LadueQuotes/README.md

 > "Scifi wifi, wireless fi? or wireless" - Abick
 >
 > "Bruh sound affect in a while true loop" - Samuel Wisemun
+>
+>  "Bro this music is acctualy fire, but it really kinda sucks" - abik Deezwan